 Who doesn’t love free?!
-Our May post about “9 Fun Free Family Activities” has been so popular, we’ve added 8 more ideas!
+Our May post with “8 Fun Free Family Activities” has been so popular, we’ve added 8 more ideas!
 Whether you’re looking for an affordable destination that will guarantee fun for the whole family, some day-trip or weekend getaway ideas, or even some activities to get the kids out of the house for a couple of hours, you’ll these Clarksville options might be just the perfect solution.
 And remember, we’re less than an hour from Nashville along I-24.

 Follow along three history trails and learn about Clarksville's heritage, notable residents, historic architecture, and other significant sites.
 The website shows a map overlay for easy directions and significant information about each site.
 All trails begin at Downtown Commons and range from .78 to 4.7 miles.